-How I Use Notion as a PhD Student (With a Free Template)
+How I Use Notion as a PhD Student (With Template)

 Here's the YouTube video I made about this Notion setup:

 I discovered Notion about a month ago, and it has honestly changed my life, both at my PhD and personally.
 If you don't know what Notion is, it's self-described as an "all-in-one workspace", but is basically a program / app where you create databases and pages to store any and all kinds of information.
 Personally, I use it to track the books I'm reading, my recipes, and I've even set up my Christmas planning in there.
-I also use it for organising my Instagram and blog, and keeping track of my GAMSAT study / med school applications progress.
+I also use it for organising my Instagram and blog, and keeping track of my overall career progress.